breezyfasano/breezyfasano-site/_posts/2018-10-10-skippys-gyros.md

 ## Conclusion

 I made a lot of mistakes with this one.
 I've made a lot of mistakes after this one.
 But it is really something to see just how far I've come.
 I went from someone who just wanted to make a website that looks super cool and shows off how pretty I can make things, to someone who wants to create a product that can get the user to their goal as quick and painless as possible, and make it look good doing it.
-My mistakes were invaluable, because I was able to directly see how my decisions effected a customer base.
+My mistakes were invaluable, because I was able to directly see how my decisions affected a customer base.

+Although I am overall pleased with the site's design, the knowledge I have learned since then helps me provide a better user experience in my work.
 I'm excited for my more user-centered and optimized future, and all the mistakes that will come with it.